 Great Observatories.
 The other components are the Hubble Space

-Telescope, the late Compton Gamma-Ray Observatory and the Spitzer
+Telescope, the late Compton Gamma-Ray Observatory, and the decommissioned Spitzer Space Telescope.

 1.1 Program Organization

 The Chandra Project is managed by NASA's Marshall Space Flight

 Center (MSFC).
 The Project Scientist is Stephen L. O'Dell.
 Day-to-day

 responsibility for Chandra science operations lies with the Chandra X-ray Center (CXC)